 A Cultural Resources Short Report for the West Seattle site was developed by ESA (ESA, 2020).
-Cultural resources reports are exempt from public disclosure under RCW 42.56.300, but a redacted version can be acquired from the a.
+Cultural resources reports are exempt from public disclosure under RCW 42.56.300, but a redacted version can be acquired from the Department of Archaeology and Historic Preservation.
+Information from the review is summarized in this section.

+a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers located on or near the site?
 If so, specifically describe.